A world where everyone has a decent place to live.

 Our Mission Statement

-Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.
+Seeking to put God’s love into action, Habitat for Humanity brings people together to build and renovate homes, to revitalize our communities and restore hope.
 Grundy-Three Rivers Habitat for Humanity serves the communities in Grundy County, Illinois and the Villages of Channahon and Braidwood.

 Randy was a local businessman who owned Hancock’s Jewelry.
 He adhered strongly to Habit’s principles and often spoke of how important it is to “put our faith into action and to clothe love in working clothes”.
 Randy passed away unexpectedly in June 2004, but his vision lives on through the many volunteers who support our local HFH chapter.